MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-invoice-sales.md

 [!INCLUDE [ext-doc-no-sales](includes/ext-doc-no-sales.md)]

-## <a name="see-related-microsoft-trainingtrainingmodulesinvoicing-customers-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/invoicing-customers-dynamics-365-business-central/index).
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/invoicing-customers-dynamics-365-business-central/index).

 ## <a name="see-also" />See also